- Parks and Recreation Home

 - Consistent and deeper pool depth across the majority of the pool.

+We’re moving on to construction documents.
 Please check back on the website to get updates.

 September 2021: Parks Director Ivan Anderholm presented a project update to City Council on September 21.